abuiles/ember-101/computed-properties-and-observers.md

 }.property('firstName', 'lastName');
 ~~~~~~~~

-With that we can add support for setting the value of a computed
+Now we can add support for setting the value of a computed
-property and handle  how it should behave, the following is extracted
+property and handling how it should behave.
+The following is an excerpt
-from the Ember documentation where they use **firstName** and
+from the Ember documentation where **firstName** and
-**lastName** too:
+**lastName** are used:

 {title="Computed Property with set support, lang="JavaScript"}
 ~~~~~~~~